pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/09_Adding_Document_Editables.md

 ## 2) Register the editable on the editable map

-Next we need to update `pimcore.documents.tag.map` configuration to include our editable.
+Next we need to update `pimcore.documents.editables.map` configuration to include our editable.
 This can be done in any config file which is loaded (e.g. `app/config/config.yml`), but if you provide the editable with a bundle you should define it in a configuration file which is [automatically loaded](./03_Auto_Loading_Config_And_Routing_Definitions.md).
 Example: